 Games, activities, and entertainment enliven a party, provide an opportunity for guests to interact, and become fun party memories.
 Successful party activities are a snap with a little advance planning and preparation.

 Ideas for arrival activities, activity stations, arts & crafts, group activities, free play, entertainment, and closing activities are described below.

-Easy arrival activities, such as decorating party hats, name tags, or gift bags, are a fun way for children to transition into the party.
-Simply provide plain party hats, name tags, or favor bags and a supply of stickers, markers, and ribbons.
+Easy arrival activities, such as decorating party hats, name tags, or favor bags, are a fun way for children to transition into the party.
+Simply provide plain party hats, name tags, or bags and a supply of stickers, markers, and ribbons.

 Have arriving guests create a big Happy Birthday card for your child.
-Write "Happy 5th Birthday, Jessica" (inserting your child's name and age) in large, colorful letters on poster board and then have the guests add their names and artwork.
+Write "Happy 5th Birthday, Jessica" (inserting your child's name and age) in large, colorful letters on poster board and then have the guests add their names, greetings and artwork.

 Set-up simple activity stations ahead of time that are available to guests throughout the party.
 Activities can be designed for individual children or small groups and can be self-serve or supervised by an adult as needed.

 Make a coin toss (coins into jars or pie pans), ball toss (balls into buckets or baskets) or ring toss (hula hoops over decorated boxes) using supplies you probably already have.
 Set-up an activity station with crayons and coloring books, word searches and mazes, and a few small puzzles.
 A station with large bubble wands and bubble soap is fun for an outdoor party.

 Visit Arts & Crafts and Games for more ideas!

 Arts & crafts projects provide a nice balance for more active party games and completed projects can also serve as party favors.
 Arts & crafts should be relatively easy, so they aren't frustrating for children and don't require a lot of adult involvement.